chetnashah/webconcepts/ios-work/swift/GuardStatements.md

+## Useful for assert (Guard) and early exit

+Guard usually has a - assignment assertion, with an else condition (for early return if guard fails)

+All code after the guard assumes that assignment/assertion was valid.
+And it encourages early return pattern for invalid conditions.

+For contrast with `if let`, `if let` allows business logic for valid code in braces if assignment passes, whereas `guard condition` allows business logic after the guard.

 ## Think of it as assert with else clause (which must exit scope)

 In Swift, the `guard` statement is used to enforce certain conditions before executing the rest of the code.
 If the condition is not met, the `guard` statement exits the current scope, typically by using `return`, `break`, `continue`, or `throw`.
 This makes the code more readable and helps to avoid deeply nested `if` statements.